Wilhelman/Tabula-Rasa-Engine/docs/README.md

 Each time a resource mesh is generated a scene is generated in our own binary format too.

 ### Gameobject structure

 Gameobjects have a tree structure so the transformations affect all the children correctly.
-Each gameobject has a transform component
+Each gameobject has a transform component and if it has a mesh, we calculate its AABB so that it can be filtered by the frustum culling or the quadtree.
+We follow the same structure as Unity, using the Decoupling Design Pattern.

 ### Binary files format